Thursday, April 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The final tips

 If you get an Internet box from your Internet service provider, chances are it’s a gateway.
-However, you can also buy a retail gateway, though in this case, as mentioned, the options are much more limited than getting a standard router (or mesh Wi-Fi system).
+However, you can also buy a retail gateway; in that case, as mentioned, the options are much more limited than with a standard router (or mesh Wi-Fi system).

-Generally, it’s best to get only the broadband terminal device (cable modem or fiber-optic ONT).
-This way, you have the freedom of getting any router or system that best fits your needs, with the easy option for future upgrades.
+Generally, it’s best to get only the broadband terminal device (a cable modem or a fiber-optic ONT).
+This way, you have the freedom to get any router or system that best fits your needs, with an easy option for future upgrades.

-In the case you already have a gateway and can’t replace it, keep in mind that some of them have the “bridge mode” that makes them work as a simple terminal device.
-That is an effective way to upgrade your hardware without having to use a double NAT setup.
+If you already have a gateway and can’t replace it, keep in mind that some of them have “bridge mode,” which makes them work as a simple terminal device.
+That is an effective way to upgrade your hardware without resorting to a double-NAT setup.

 Double NAT vs. single NAT: How to deal with an ISP-provided gateway you can’t replace.